realm/realm-swift/README.md

     sudo sh build.sh install
     sh build.sh test-intalled
     sudo sh build.sh uninstall

-The `ci-clean` and `ci-test` targets should be used with caution as they discard all changes made to both this and core repositories.

 In order to build the `ci-test` target of `build.sh` it is also required to install [xctool](https://github.com/facebook/xctool).